 Dr Nita Adnan graduated from University College Dublin in 2002.
 She completed her Higher Specialist Training and received the Certificate for Satisfactory Completion of Specialist Training in Obstetrics and Gynaecology in Ireland.
-She has been working as a Consultant Obstetrician and Gynaecologist in the National Maternity Hospital since 2017 and recently joined Merrion Fertility Clinic.
+She has been working as a Consultant Obstetrician and Gynaecologist in the National Maternity Hospital since 2017 and at Merrion Fertility Clinic since 2019.
 She has a great interest in teaching and research.
 Dr Adnan has worked as an Assistant Professor with the Academic Department of Obstetrics and Gynaecology, Trinity College Dublin where she was actively involved in the undergraduate and postgraduate teaching.
 She is a member of the Irish and British Fertility Societies and the European Society for Gynaecological Endoscopy.

 Dr Lucia Hartigan is a Consultant Obstetrician and Gynaecologist at Merrion Fertility Clinic and the National Maternity Hospital.
 She graduated with honours from University College Dublin in 2010 and completed Specialist Training in Ireland.
 She joined MFC in 2017 and completed a two year clinical research fellowship.
 Her research focused on fertility preservation and she is one of the lead clinicians currently involved in establishing a national fertility preservation programme for children and adolescents with cancer.
 Dr Hartigan’s special interests are fertility preservation, polycystic ovarian syndrome, reproductive surgery and outpatient hysteroscopy.